hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/658_17_tuesday_july_9.md

 is.
 When a man attains to the Atman state, he can take a body, making it to suit himself; he is above law.
 This is a statement and must be proved.
 Each one must prove it for himself; we may satisfy ourselves, but we cannot satisfy another.
-Râja-Yoga is the only science of religion that can be demonstrated; and only what I myself have proved by experience, do I teach.
+Rāja-Yoga is the only science of religion that can be demonstrated; and only what I myself have proved by experience, do I teach.
 The full ripeness of reason is intuition, but intuition cannot antagonise reason.

-Work purifies the heart and so leads to Vidyâ (wisdom).
+Work purifies the heart and so leads to Vidyā (wisdom).
 The Buddhists said, doing good to men and to animals were the only works; the Brahmins said that worship and all ceremonials were equally "work" and purified the mind.
 Shankara declares that "all works, good and bad, are against